Global regularity and large time behavior for some inviscid Oldroyd-B models in $\mathbb{R}^2$: Abstract

 \section{Abstract}

-In this paper, we are concerned with global solutions to the co-rotation Oldroyd-B type model and large time behavior for the general Oldroyd-B type model.
-We first establish the energy estimate and B-K-M criterion for the 2-D co-rotation Oldroyd-B type model.
-Then, we obtain global solutions with large data in Sobolev space by proving the boundedness of vorticity.
-As a corollary, we prove the global existence of corresponding Hooke model near equilibrium.
-Furthermore, we present the global existence for the 2-D co-rotation Oldroyd-B type model in critical Besov space by a refined estimate in Besov spaces with index $0$.
-Finally, we study large time behaviour for the general Oldroyd-B type model.
-Applying the Fourier spiltting method, we prove the $H^1$ decay rate for global solutions constructed by T. M. Elgindi and F. Rousset in \cite{2015Elgindi}. \\ {\it 2010 Mathematics Subject Classification}: 35Q30, 76B03, 76D05, 76D99.
+In this paper, we are concerned with global strong solutions and large time behavior for some inviscid Oldroyd-B models.
+We first establish the energy estimate and B-K-M criterion for the 2-D co-rotation inviscid Oldroyd-B model.
+Then, we obtain global strong solutions with large data in Sobolev space by proving the boundedness of vorticity.
+As a corollary, we prove global existence of the corresponding inviscid Hooke model near equilibrium.
+Furthermore, we present global existence for the 2-D co-rotation inviscid Oldroyd-B model in critical Besov space by a refined estimate in Besov spaces with index $0$.
+Finally, we study large time behaviour for the noncorotation inviscid Oldroyd-B model.
+Applying the Fourier splitting method, we prove the $H^1$ decay rate for global strong solutions constructed by T. M. Elgindi and F. Rousset in \cite{2015Elgindi}. \\ {\it 2020 Mathematics Subject Classification}: 35Q31, 76A05, 74B20, 42A38.